-No student may appear for the comprehensive examination until after he/she has been declared eligible for the examination by the Dean of the Division of Graduate Studies..
+No student may appear for the comprehensive examination until the Dean of Graduate Studies has declared him eligible for the examination.
 The student must be registered for at least one credit hour in the semester in which the examination will be taken.
 An audited course will not meet this requirement.

 The Graduate Area Comprehensive Examination may be given three times a year, once in each semester.
-The date will be set by the Dean of the Division of Graduate Studies.
+The Dean of Graduate Studies will set the date.
 A student may be permitted to take the Comprehensive Examination twice: if the student fails the second time, the student must petition the Academic College Dean or designee for permission to take the examination the third time.
 The student should register with the assigned adviser or department chair to take this examination in the last semester or summer session of course work.